 In the initial stages of typhoid fever, you may experience early symptoms like a fever, abdominal pain, and a sense of being unwell.
 As the illness progresses, the fever can become very high, reaching 103°F (39.5°C) or higher, and you may also develop severe diarrhoea.

-Below mentioned are the signs & symptoms of typhoid fever.
+Below mentioned are the signs and symptoms of typhoid fever:

 These typhoid symptoms can worsen over a few days, and it's essential to seek medical attention if you suspect that you may have contracted the illness.
 The incubation period for typhoid is usually 1 to 3 weeks, and symptoms can last for several weeks or even months if left untreated.